StartBootstrap/startbootstrap-scrolling-nav/CRAWCI Documentation.md

   - Correlation between the density of cultural institutions and the number of total criminal reports: **0.69353**.
 So, there is a positive correlation between them which means that when there is a high density of cultural instiution, the criminality increases which also proves our hypothesis.
 ![alt text](crime-ci.png)

-- Correlation between the density of cultural institutions and internet diffusion: 0.44787

 Therefore, our hypothesis the high level of cultural institution presence increases the internet diffusion level, the annual criminal reports and average salary is proved.